preservim/nerdtree/README.markdown

 ```

 ### How do I open NERDTree automatically when Vim starts?
-Add one of these code blocks to your `vimrc`.
-Each one is slightly different, as described in the `" Comment lines`.
-Or use these examples to derive your own customized behaviours.
+Each code block below is slightly different, as described in the `" Comment lines`.

 ```vim
 " Start NERDTree and leave the cursor in it.